 1. Basecoat the cutting board black.
 Allow to dry.

 2. Pour Treasure Gold onto your paper plate.
-Dip the layering blocks into the paint and lightly glide the treasure gold from the bottom right hand corner up towards the top.
+Dip the layering block into the paint and lightly glide the treasure gold from the bottom right hand corner up towards the top.
 Refer to the photo for exact placement.

 3. In separate cups, mix resin with gold ink and silver ink.